BurhanSabuwala/PSC_project/submission folder/Readme.md

 ```
 ./a.out n1 n2 n3 F congruence cp max_iter tol
 ```
 - n1, n2, n3 are int data types.
 They specify the dimensions of the tensor.
-In our experiments we considered all three of them to be equal.
+In our experiments, we considered all three of them to be equal.
 - (int) F is the true rank of the tensor.
 - (double) congruence is used to adjust the colinearity.
 Colinearity decides how
 - (int) cp is the number of components present in factor matrix obtained during decomposition